 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredThe first epidural injection can give significant pain relief for lower back pain, and additional injections can boost the effect.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe first epidural injection can give significant pain relief for lower back pain, and additional injections can boost the effect.
 Drug dosages are monitored to avoid side effects.
 Nerve damage is possible but rare.
 Watch the video for more information on these injections.

 Helpful?
 2 people found this helpful.